 1. Avoid shopping on Saturday afternoons at all costs.

-Unless you like lines at the register and jam-packed parking lots.
+Unless you like lines at the register and jam-packed parking lots, avoid heading out on Saturday afternoon.
 Supermarkets get busy in the USA as well on Saturday afternoons but it is absolutely nuts in France.
 It always seems like there aren’t enough registers open as well.
-The big hypermarkets that are in big shopping centers tend to be the worst, so if you do find yourself needing to hit up the grocery store on a Saturday afternoon, try to go to a smaller store or get ready for the crowds!
+The big hypermarkets that are in big shopping centers tend to be the worst, so if you do find yourself needing to hit up the French grocery store on a Saturday afternoon, try to go to a smaller store or get ready for the crowds!
 Maybe it’s so crowded because the shopping hours are limited?
 Which leads me to…